voxel51/fiftyone/.github/ISSUE_TEMPLATE/bug_report_template.md

 **Please fill in this bug report template to ensure a timely and thorough response.**

+### Instructions

+-   Place an "x" between the brackets of an item if it applies.
+-   Feel free to add more labels to the issue when applicable
+-   Please delete this section before submitting the issue

 ### Willingness to contribute

 The FiftyOne Community encourages bug fix contributions.
 Would you or another